 Composer and pianist Max Chung attends Brown University where he is studying chemistry and music composition with Wang Lu.
 His music has been performed at Lincoln Center’s Mostly Mozart Festival, with an upcoming performance by Yarn/Wire at Brown University.
 He has also attended the Walden School for Young Composer, and is this year’s recipient of the PRISM Quartet/Walden School Young Composer Commissioning Award.

-Color Theory 2.0 is made possible with generous support from the William Penn Foundation, the Alice M. Ditson Fund of Columbia University, and Conn-Selmer.
+Color Theory 2.0 is made possible with generous support from the William Penn Foundation, the Alice M. Ditson Fund of Columbia University, Conn-Selmer, and the National Endowment for the Arts.
 Philadelphia performances are co-presented by PRISM Quartet, Inc. and the Free Library of Philadelphia.
 The New York performance is made possible with additional support from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
 PRISM is a member of New Music USA’s New Music Impact Fund, made possible with funding from The Scherman Foundation’s Katharine S. and Axel G. Rosin Fund.
 Visit PRISM’s New Music USA profile.